OfficeDev/office-js-docs-pr/docs/develop/office-javascript-api-object-model.md

 To help you understand how selection- and binding-based data access methods work, we will first explain how the data-access APIs provide consistent data access across different Office applications.

 ### Consistent data access across Office applications

  **Applies to:** Content and task pane add-in types

 To create extensions that seamlessly work across different Office documents, the Office JavaScript API abstracts away the particularities of each Office application through common data types and the ability to coerce different document contents into three common data types.

 #### Common data types

 In both selection-based and binding-based data access, document contents are exposed through data types that are common across all the supported Office applications.
-In Office 2013, three main data types are supported:
+In Office 2013, three main data types are supported.

 |**Data type**|**Description**|**Host application support**|
 |:-----|:-----|:-----|